 "Four decades experience of adapting written works for the stage.
 What some might consider theatrical difficulties New Perspectives revels in as artistic challenges" Reviews Hub

 New Perspectives began in 1973 with a clear objective: to bring an urgent story to a new audience.
 The company's first production was a devised show about David Oluwale, a homeless Nigerian man killed in British police custody in the 1960s.
 Created using evidence from the trial and police records, the play toured to schools and encouraged young audiences to explore opposing points of view and participate in the action.
 Today we are a leading touring theatre company based in the East Midlands, making new work for a wide range of audiences and spaces.
 Whatever the project, our core purpose harks back to that first production - to bring people something they don't expect, to provoke thought and to excite imaginations.

-Through our programme of work we offer:
+New Perspectives is a registered charity (no. 1058309) and through our programme of work we offer:

 A Rural Perspective: making work with themes and ideas that resonate with rural communities, whilst exploring new forms of rural theatre through active research.